 Readium is offering for free open-source software on Github for easing the implementation of Readium LCP compliant Reading Systems and Readium LCP Servers.

-However, companies, organizations or individuals who wish to use Readium LCP to protect their content will need to obtain the proper licensing from EDRLab and configure their software with confidential information.
+However, trusted companies, organizations or individuals who wish to use Readium LCP to protect their content will need to obtain confidential information and a small pre-compiled library from EDRLab, and configure their software accordingly.

 What are the advantages of Readium LCP for publishers?